tigera/docs/calico-enterprise/threat/web-application-firewall.mdx

 {{site.prodname}} WAF allows you to selectively run service traffic within your cluster, and protect intra-cluster traffic from common HTTP-layer attacks such as SQL injection, and cross-site request forgery.
 To increase protection, you can use {{site.prodname}} network policies to enforce security controls on selected pods on the host.

-In addition to protecting against application layer attacks, any blocked HTTP requests will be logged and available in ElasticSearch for review.
+In addition to protecting against application layer attacks, any blocked HTTP requests will be logged and available in Elasticsearch for review.
 You can also set globalAlerts to be triggered based on these logs.

 ### Features